Demetrice Morley: Junior season: 2008

-Senior Season: 2009
+Senior season: 2009

 On April 7, 2009 Head Coach Lane Kiffin announced that Morley has been dismissed from the squad.
-He did not state specifically why the rising senior was dismissed, but when Kiffin became head coach in December.
-Morley then entered the supplemental draft.
+He did not state specifically why the rising senior was dismissed, but when Kiffin became head coach in December, Morley entered the supplemental draft.

 Professional football

 Calgary Stampeders

-In 2011, Morley signed with the Calgary Stampeders of the Canadian Football League.
+In 2011, Morley signed with the Calgary Stampeders of the Canadian Football League (CFL).
 In his rookie season, Morley played in 16 games, recording 40 tackles and 4 sacks.
 In 2012, Morley recorded 10 tackles and 1 sack in only 2 games, missing most of the season due to a shoulder injury.
 In 2013, Morley recorded 13 tackles and 1 interception in 6 games before being released by the Stampeders on September 5, 2013.

 In his first-ever appearance, July 14, 2011, Morley forces a fumble that leads to the winning touchdown.
 He doesn’t stop there.
 The then-safety ends up pacing the team with four forced fumbles.
 His four sacks are the most by a Calgary defensive back since David Lee McCrary’s four in 1989.
 Also, he earns the Stamps’ nomination for the Canadian Football League’s most outstanding defensive player.

 Toronto Argonauts

-On September 6, 2013, Morley signed with the Toronto Argonauts of the Canadian Football League.
+On September 6, 2013, Morley signed with the Toronto Argonauts of the CFL.
 On May 16, 2014, Morley was released by the Argonauts because of others transactions by the team.